National Security (2003 film)

 National Security is a 2003 American buddy cop action comedy film directed by Dennis Dugan, and starring Martin Lawrence and Steve Zahn.
 The supporting cast includes Bill Duke, Eric Roberts, Colm Feore, and Matt McCoy.
 It was shot at various locations in Greater Los Angeles, including Long Beach and Santa Clarita.

-The film was released on January 17 2003, received negative reviews from critics, and grossed over $54 million worldwide at the box office.
+The film was released on January 17, 2003, received negative reviews from critics, and grossed over $54 million worldwide against a total budget of $30 million at the box office.